mcclaskey/batch_fslstats/README.md

 When the environment is activated you will see at the start of each line as in the above screenshot.

-Now `cd` to the main repository directory.
+Now `cd` to the main repository.
 If following my example, your `cd` command will look like this:
 ```
 cd ~/repos/batch_fslstats
 ```